digiflydk/Digifly_web/docs/firestore-collections-overview.md

 # Firestore Collections Overview

-This document outlines the primary Firestore collections and their schemas as used in the Digifly application.
+This document outlines the primary Firestore collections and their schemas as used in the Digifly Studio application.

 ## 1. `site`